30 Ways to Be an Ally for Women in Tech in 2020

 It’s time for the all-male panel to go the way of the dodo.
 An even greater offender is the all-male, all-white panel.
-Panels are a perfect opportunity to showcase a diversity of voices and to invite some female expertise.
-If you are invited to speak in a panel, ask about who you’ll be participating with and suggest inviting female or minority participant if there isn’t one already chosen.
+Panels are a perfect opportunity to showcase a diversity of voices and to encourage some female expertise.
+If you are asked to speak on a panel, ask about who you’ll be participating with and suggest a female or minority participant if there isn’t one already chosen.

 21. Equal Speaking Time

-If you’re a woman, volunteer to speak on a panel or at a conference (or suggest another female speaker).
+If you’re a woman, volunteer to speak on a panel or at a conference (or recommend another female speaker).
 If those in charge of planning the event are creating programs that are less than diverse, step in and provide a solution — even if that solution is yourself.
-Or offer to research a list of female techies outside the company that could be invited to share.
-Consider adding your name to a database of female tech speakers, such as the 50/50 Pledge.
+Or offer to research a list of female techies outside the company that could be called to share.

 23. Don’t Go

-If you’ve been invited to or discovered an interesting tech conference in your field, check out the speaker lineup.
+If you’ve been invited to or discovered an exciting tech conference in your field, check out the speaker lineup.
 If the diversity ratio is too low to stomach, just don’t go.
-And send feedback to the organizers letting them know about your objections.
+And send feedback to the organizers, letting them know about your objections.

 An inclusive workplace begins with creating a more diversity-friendly hiring process.